-Students will work on the design of productservice systems.
+Students will work on the design of product-service systems.
 This course explores a design research theme and project of interest for future development of the final project.
-A collabo-rative team will complete a team project using integrative practice strategies.
+A collaborative team will complete a team project using integrative practice strategies.
 Students will interact with practitioners from various disciplines who will serve as critics.

-PD402 PRODUCT DESIGN STUDIO VIII Credits: 6 Prerequisite: PD401
+PD402 PRODUCT DESIGN STUDIO VIII Credits: 6 Prerequisite: PD401 Schedule: 10 hours weekly [Lecture spans two quarters.

-This course is the first quarter of an individual student's final project that spans two quarters.
 Students will propose an individual final project of their interest with the support of the mentorship of the instructor.
-Through research and analysis, the students will support their proposals, and will complete predesign, concept development, and schematic design phases for the project.
+Through research and analysis, the students will support their proposals, and will complete pre-design, concept development, and schematic design phases for the project.